callensm/terraform-provider-dropbox/.github/RESOURCES.md

 ## **dropbox_paper_sharing_policy**

 Set sharing policies for public and team use for a Dropbox Paper document.
+The deletion of this resource resets the public and team sharing policies to `invite_only`.

 ### Example Usage